 Legian Beach

-Denpasar is such a unique place to visit and one reason for its appeal is the blending of several immigrant communities all living peacefully together.
-Chinese-Indonesians, Javanese Muslims and Sasaks from Lombard, make up roughly around 30% of the city’s population, giving the capital such an attractive and cultural appeal.
+Denpasar is a uniquely appealing place to visit, thanks in part to its blend of immigrant communities living peacefully together.
+Chinese-Indonesians, Javanese Muslims, and Sasaks from Lombok make up roughly 30% of the city’s population, giving the capital a rich and distinctive cultural character.

-The Bali Museum and the traditional markets are what draws visitors here like moths to a flame but the relatively low amount of tourist facilities gives you a chance to experience a non-commercial Bali.
+While the Bali Museum and traditional markets attract visitors like moths to a flame, the relatively limited tourist infrastructure means you can still experience a more authentic, less commercial side of Bali.

 Monument in Taman Puputan